 In her free time Michelle loves keeping fit; going to the gym, practicing yoga and walking her lovely dog Pippa.

-I moved from Ireland to the bright lights of Huddersfield in order to complete my physiotherapy degree in 2005.
-I stuck around having met my husband and starting a family over here.
-In 2015, I completed my masters degree in Advanced Musculoskeletal Physiotherapy Practice and I have since published a research article in The International Rehabilitation Journal.
-I’ve been happily working with the team at BJA Physiotherapy since 2013 and currently split my time between here and working for the NHS.
+I started working as a physiotherapist after I qualified in 2008.
+In 2015, I completed a Masters degree in Advanced Physiotherapy Practice whilst continuing my clinical work.
+I have been happily working with the team at BJA Physiotherapy since 2013 and currently split my time between here and working for the NHS.

-I spend a lot of my free time with various friendship groups and extended family.
+spend my free time with family and friends.
 Though with two young children, free time is a rare commodity!

 In my spare time I enjoy running, climbing mountains and being outdoors.

-In my spare time I’m either running round a netball court, out exploring with the family dogs or socializing with friends.
+In my spare time I’m either running round a netball court, out exploring with my naughty labrador Olive or socialising with friends.